 R

-Your interest rate directly determines your bond repayment — one of the largest cash outflows in this calculator.
-A 0.5% rate improvement on a R1.5M bond saves approximately R750/month in cash flow, adding nearly 2% to your cash-on-cash return.
+A 0.5% rate improvement on a R1.5M bond saves ≈ R750/month in cash flow — adding nearly 2% to your CoC return.
 Bond originators negotiate across 8–10 banks simultaneously at no cost to you.

-Affiliate disclosure: we may receive a referral fee if you apply through these links, at no cost to you.
+Affiliate disclosure: we may receive a referral fee at no cost to you.

 How to Use This Calculator

 Work through the four sections in order.
 Section 1 sets up your bond — the calculator auto-estimates your repayment as you type.
-Section 2 auto-calculates transfer duty (SARS 2026 brackets) and estimates attorney and bond registration costs — adjust these with actual quotes if you have them.
-Add any renovation costs you spent at purchase.
+Section 2 auto-calculates transfer duty (SARS 2026 brackets) and estimates attorney and bond registration costs — adjust with actual quotes if you have them.

 Section 3 is your rental income net of vacancy.
 Section 4 captures all monthly operating costs.
-The results show your monthly cash flow, annual cash flow, cash-on-cash return, and a comparison against gross and net yield — so you can see all three lenses on the same property simultaneously.
+Results show monthly cash flow, annual cash flow, cash-on-cash return, and a comparison against gross and net yield — all three lenses on the same property simultaneously.

 Why Cash-on-Cash Return Is the Most Important Metric for SA Property Investors